Tag Archives: Joseph Gordon-Levitt

 The Trial of the Chicago 7 (2020), Jeremy Strong, John Carroll Lynch.
 Sacha Baron Cohen

 In addition to the engaging and dramatic courtroom scenes, you’ll enjoy watching the evolution of the relationship between the seven-plus men on trial.
-Sorkin’s is going to break your heart as it puts up a mirror to some of America’s ills, especially when you realise how very little seems to have changed where racial injustice and abuse of power is concerned.
+Sorkin’s is going to break your heart as his film puts up a mirror to some of America’s ills, especially when you realise how very little seems to have changed where racial injustice and abuse of power are concerned.
 Yet, I wouldn’t say that The Trial of the Chicago 7 will leave you hopeless.

 G